anhr/InputKeyFilter/README.md

 Safari 5.1.7

 FireFox 39.
-The "focus out" event is not fires.
+Calling this.blur() in onfocus handler or this.focus() in an onblur handler do not work. https://bugzilla.mozilla.org/show_bug.cgi?id=53579

 The "key press" event is not fires in Android if you press a russian letter. see http://stackoverflow.com/questions/9302986/no-keypress-events-for-certain-keys-in-android-browser